the MAC:

 ADMISSIONS -

-One of our major points of differentiation will be the early option of bidding on enrollment, what we refer to as "boostering" (read more on Admissions page)
+One of our major points of differentiation will be the option of bidding for enrollment, what we refer to as "boostering" (read more on Admissions page)

 That's right, you can BID TO ENROLL!